arabog/ALX_T_Notes/wk4/day1/tasks.md

 ```
 less - opposite of more
 To edit the file being viewed, press v, ds will initiate a text editor
-u can dn use ctrl s + x to save and exit
+u can dn use ctrl s, ctrl x to save and exit

 ## 3. What about 2?